ms2data/ms2-quick-start/README2.md

 Publishing makes your semantic model and analysis available across the platform—ready to serve AI agents, applications, dashboards, and notebooks.

-> TODO: Add a screenshot describing the MS2 local and remote package management panels
+> TODO: Add a screenshot of the MS2 local package management panel when the serivce is back online.

 ### Update the Package Version